nhibchung/TodoListProject/README.md

 # TodoListProject

-A simple Django todo app.
+A simple Django todo app that can create, edit, delete, and resolve todos

 ## Setup